 - Assigning household chores

-Step-parents have the right to receive and review their step-children's school records, as well as the right to make education decisions.
-The Family Educational Rights and Privacy Act (FERPA) states that parents have the right to inspect and review their child's school records.
-Under FERPA, "parent" is defined as "an individual acting as a parent in the absence of a parent or guardian."
-This language has been interpreted to include a step-parent, provided that the child lives with the biological and step-parent at least part of the time.
+As part of the Family Educational Rights and Privacy Act (FERPA), parents have the right to inspect and review their child's school records.
+Under FERPA, "parent" is interpreted to include a step-parent because they are "an individual acting as a parent in the absence of a parent or guardian" as long as the step-parent lives with the step-child at least part of the time.

 Step-parents may travel alone with their step-children.
 If you and your step-children will be taking a solo trip, whether out of state or out of the country, it is a good idea to have your spouse (and the other parent, if possible, though not necessary) sign a consent form authorizing you to travel with the child.

 Step-parents do not have the legal right to consent to medical treatment for their step-children in most states.
 However, there are legal ways to change this.